-Case 927-AM-19 Page 28 of 30 PRELIMINARY DRAFT d.
-Policy 4.2.4 requiring that all discretionary review consider whether a buffer between existing agricultural operations and the proposed development is necessary (see Item 13.C.(4)).
-(3) It will HELP ACHIEVE Objective 4.3 requiring any discretionary development to be on a suitable site because of the following: a.
-Policy 4.3.2 requiring a discretionary development on best prime farmland to be well-suited overall (see Item 13.B.(1)). b.
-Policy 4.3.3 requiring existing public services be adequate to support the proposed development effectively and safely without undue public expense (see Item 13.B.(2)).

-- c.
-Policy 4.3.4 requiring existing public infrastructure be adequate to support the proposed development effectively and safely without undue public expense (see Item 13.B.(3)). - d.
-Policy 4.3.5 requiring that a business or non-residential use establish on best prime farmland only if it serves surrounding agriculture or is appropriate in a rural area (see Item 13.B.(4)). - (4) It will HELP ACHIEVE Objective 4.7 requiring affirmation of the Champaign County Right to Farm Resolution (see Item 13.A.(1)). - (5) Based on achievement of the above Objectives and Policies, the proposed map amendment will HELP ACHIEVE Goal 4 Agriculture. - C. The proposed amendment will NOT IMPEDE the following LRMP goal(s): - Goal 1 Planning and Public Involvement - Goal 2 Governmental Coordination - Goal 5 Urban Land Use - Goal 6 Public Health and Public Safety - Goal 7 Transportation - Goal 8 Natural Resources - Goal 9 Energy Conservation - Goal 10 Cultural Amenities - D. Overall, the proposed map amendment will HELP ACHIEVE the Land Resource Management Plan. - 2.
+- d.
+Policy 4.2.4 requiring that all discretionary review consider whether a buffer between existing agricultural operations and the proposed development is necessary (see Item 13.B.(4)). - (3) It will HELP ACHIEVE Objective 4.3 requiring any discretionary development to be on a suitable site because of the following: - a.
+Policy 4.3.2 requiring a discretionary development on best prime farmland to be well-suited overall (see Item 13.C.(1)). - b.
+Policy 4.3.3 requiring existing public services be adequate to support the proposed development effectively and safely without undue public expense (see Item 13.C.(2)). - c.
+Policy 4.3.4 requiring existing public infrastructure be adequate to support the proposed development effectively and safely without undue public expense (see Item 13.C.(3)). - d.
+Policy 4.3.5 requiring that a business or non-residential use establish on best prime farmland only if it serves surrounding agriculture or is appropriate in a rural area (see Item 13.C.(4)). - (4) It will HELP ACHIEVE Objective 4.7 requiring affirmation of the Champaign County Right to Farm Resolution (see Item 13.D.(1)). - (5) Based on achievement of the above Objectives and Policies, the proposed map amendment will HELP ACHIEVE Goal 4 Agriculture. - C. The proposed amendment will NOT IMPEDE the following LRMP goal(s): - Goal 1 Planning and Public Involvement - Goal 2 Governmental Coordination - Goal 5 Urban Land Use - Goal 6 Public Health and Public Safety - Goal 7 Transportation - Goal 8 Natural Resources - Goal 9 Energy Conservation - Goal 10 Cultural Amenities - D. Overall, the proposed map amendment will HELP ACHIEVE the Land Resource Management Plan. - 2.
 The proposed Zoning Ordinance map amendment IS consistent with the LaSalle and Sinclair factors because of the following: - A. This area has a mix of land uses and the subject property has been in agricultural production for many years.
-The manufactured home was removed several years ago.
+All but one building has been removed from the former homestead.